RBrearton/notes/documentation_src/docs/b6_ps1.md

     The key thing to note is that you should only really take the first couple of data points seriously.
     Any higher than that and we'll start to excite higher energy modes, and the Debye model will start to break down.

+    Also, note that, since the heat capacity is given per mole, we need to set $N = N_A$.

 ## Q3: Drude theory

 We're first asked to derive the conductivity in the presence of an electric field.